Applications to UKRI should be submitted through the Joint Electronic Submission system (Je-S) by 10 February 2021, 4:00pm (GMT).

-Applications not complying with the call requirements may be rejected.
+Applications not complying with the funding opportunity requirements may be rejected.

 Je-S proposal form – please note that typing into a text box is not detectable by the system and is regarded as system inactivity.
 Please remember to save text regularly.

 The same project title should be used when applying to each funder to ensure that it is clear which applications are linked.